 Sharing is Caring!

 Email SMC: email@example.com

-I know that everyone can benefit from an mentor-mentee relationship; however, I believe it’s even more imperative that every woman have a professional mentor…and a good one at that!
+I know that everyone can benefit from a mentor-mentee relationship; however, I believe it’s even more imperative that every woman has a professional mentor…and a good one at that!
 While I know it is easy to assign that “role” to a public figure like Oprah, it is likely more beneficial to you and your career if you find someone who is actually willing to spend time with you.
 It was about four years ago when I realized for myself how important this type of mentorship can be.
 As I was transitioning careers, I decided to form a “dream team” of coincidentally women mentors.
 My theory was that alone, each of them had an ability or network that the other did not, but together they formed a diverse and complete dream team.

 Things to Consider When Finding Your Mentor

 Does your mentor have the time to spend with you?
-This in my opinion is the most important.
-I had a great dream team of movers and shakers, but it was also so very hard for some of them to squeeze me in to their schedules.
+This, in my opinion, is the most important.
+I had a great dream team of movers and shakers, but it was also so very hard for some of them to squeeze me into their schedules.
 Although the intentions are good, you aren’t gaining anything from this relationship if you aren’t even spending time with them.

 Is this someone who will hold you accountable?
-For you to truly succeed, you need to have someone who is so concerned about your goals and career path, that they aren’t afraid to be bluntly honest, call you on your “stuff”, and maybe even kick your butt, if needed.
+For you to truly succeed, you need to have someone who is so concerned about your goals and career path, that they aren’t afraid to be bluntly honest, call you on your “stuff” and maybe even kick your butt, if needed.